TheEt1234/async_controller/Tests.md

 # "" Tests ""

-I am too lazy to do unit tests, doing it the old way works i think
+I am too lazy to do automated unit tests, doing it the manual way works i think

 ## 1) doesn't light the thread on fire
 code: